knorrena/IndustrialDataScience/index.md

 - **Geomodeling**: Geomodels of any complexity in almost any software, including Petrel, GoCad, GSLIB.
 - **Fluid Flow Simulation**: Fluids modelling and the flow of fluids in porous media in Eclipse

-See the Teaching Section for a collection of Jupyter notebooks on Python and Data Science in the Natural Resources Industries See the Projects Section to review a sample of the projects that Industrial Data Science Inc. have completed.
+See the Teaching Section for a collection of Jupyter notebooks on Python and Data Science in the Natural Resources Industries.
+See the Projects Section to review a sample of the projects that Industrial Data Science Inc. have completed.

 ## Why